 How to create barcode labels with data from an Excel Spreadsheet(.xlsx or .xlsm)?

-1. First, tap or click on the "Setup Fields" button from the top Ellipsis button in Barcode & Label (or Poster & Flyer).
+Step-by-step Tutorial1.
+First, tap or click on the "Setup Fields" button from the top Ellipsis button in Barcode & Label (or Poster & Flyer).

 2. Select "Excel Spreadsheet" as the Variable Type.
 Please refer to the Serialized Counter tutorial if you want to use the “Counter” Variable Type.

-4. Once you click or tap on the Open button, all the different worksheets that are available in the spreadsheet will be loaded into the Selected Worksheet dropdown list.
+4. Once you click or tap on the Open button, all the different worksheets available in the spreadsheet will be loaded into the Selected Worksheet dropdown list.
 Sample values from the selected worksheet are displayed to help you verify you are working with the correct worksheet.
 Pick the worksheet that you will like to use.

-The "First Row as Column Headers" check box lets you specify whether the first row of the worksheet is used as a row of data or as column names (headers).
-When used as a column names, the first row will not appear as data in your label.
+The "First Row as Column Headers" check box lets you specify whether the first row of the worksheet is used as a row of data or column names (headers).
+When used as column names, the first row will not appear as data in your label.
 We will leave this option on by default.
 The “Clear” button will remove the spreadsheet so that it will no longer be saved as part of the label file.

-6. We are now ready to create text and barcode objects that uses (derive their) data from the Excel spreadsheet.
+6. We are now ready to create text and barcode objects that use (derive their) data from the Excel spreadsheet.
 Click or tap on the Text object in the toolbar at the bottom of the label.

 7. Drag your finger or mouse on the label to create the object.
-Double tap on the label to bring up the Text Properties Flyout.
+Double-tap on the label to bring up the Text Properties Flyout.

 8. In the Type dropdown list, select "Excel Column 01 : ECL01".
 This selection indicates that we will use the first column of the worksheet as data for this Text object.